alexrudnick/dissertation/BURNDOWN.md

     * DONE make default system translate from es surface to gn lemmas
     * DONE system where phrases have 1 es word to many gn words
   * DONE finish building moses feature function that calls out to chipa
+  * super important: get a clear answer out of Mike and Sandra whether they'll consider it convincing if we can integrate into one PBMT and one RBMT system
+    * DONE-ish: Sandra seems OK with it.